isomerpages/moe-woodgrovesec/_our-partners/School Safety and Traffic Management.md

 or listen to music through earphones while cycling.&nbsp;</p>
 <p>No pillion passengers shall be carried on a bicycle.&nbsp;</p>
 <p>Cycling abreast is prohibited.&nbsp;</p>
-<p>&nbsp;No cycling is allowed in the school compound.
+<p>No cycling is allowed in the school compound.
 The cyclist must dismount
 from the bicycle (@ Gates B or C) and push the bicycle to park and lock it at the designated bicycle parking bay (near entrance of Gate B).&nbsp;&nbsp;</p>
 <p>&nbsp;<strong>School Lightning Warning System &nbsp;</strong>
 </p>
-<p>&nbsp;The school is equipped with a Lightning Warning system and the locations
+<p>The school is equipped with a Lightning Warning system and the locations
 of the light sirens are at the school field, parade square, school canteen and the Indoor Sports Hall area.&nbsp;</p>
 <p>Upon receiving a lightning alert, the light sirens will automatically